Proud Member of the PPG Coalition

 That's why Illinois has the commonsense Parental Notice of Abortion Law - to protect Illinois girls and help parents support their kids through tough times.

 Unfortunately, wealthy special interest groups wish to repeal this essential safeguard for Illinois girls.
-HB 1797 and SB 2190 have been introduced in the IL General Assembly to do just that.
+HB 370 Amendments 1&2 are being rushed through the Illinois legislature during the Fall veto session against the will of the people.
 They claim that notice to a parent or guardian is too burdensome, but notice is legally required for a minor to use an indoor tanning bed, get a body piercing, go on a field trip, or get an aspirin from the school nurse.

 Girls' Health First is a group of concerned women and girls.
 We stand united in our support to defeat these harmful bills and keep Parental Notice to protect vulnerable girls.